 This is the NordVPN-given IP address, meaning there is no IP leak.

-This is the IP address of a NordVPN DNS server (as you can see the two IP addresses are connected.
+This is the IP address of a NordVPN DNS server in Paris, France.
+As you can see, the two IP addresses are connected.
 This means that there are no DNS leaks.

 The list of security features in the NordVPN suite is very impressive: